talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 ## updateCustomerProfileV2

-> \TalonOne\Client\Model\IntegrationStateV2 updateCustomerProfileV2($integrationId, $body, $runRuleEngine, $dry)
+> \TalonOne\Client\Model\CustomerProfileIntegrationResponseV2 updateCustomerProfileV2($integrationId, $body, $runRuleEngine, $dry)

 Update customer profile

-Update or create a [Customer Profile](https://docs.talon.one/docs/dev/concepts/entities#customer-profile).
+Update or create a [Customer Profile](https://docs.talon.one/docs/dev/concepts/entities/customer-profiles).
 This endpoint triggers the Rule Builder.
 You can use this endpoint to: - Set attributes on the given customer profile.
-Ensure you create the attributes in the Campaign Manager, first. - Modify the audience the customer profile is a member of.  <div class=\"redoc-section\">   <p class=\"title\">Performance tips</p>    Updating a customer profile returns a response with the requested integration state.
-You can use the `responseContent` property to save yourself extra API calls.
-For example, you can get   the customer profile details directly without extra requests. </div>
+Ensure you create the attributes in the Campaign Manager, first. - Modify the audience the customer profile is a member of.  <div class=\"redoc-section\">   <p class=\"title\">Performance tips</p>    - Updating a customer profile returns a response with the requested integration state.   - You can use the `responseContent` property to save yourself extra API calls.
+For example, you can get     the customer profile details directly without extra requests.   - We recommend sending requests sequentially.
+See [Managing parallel requests](https://docs.talon.one/docs/dev/getting-started/integration-tutorial#managing-parallel-requests). </div>

 ### Example